jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 Class B subnet is 255.255.0.0 and gives you access to 16,000 IP addresses (254*254) with the first two octets set.
 An example would be 172.24.x.y.

-Class C address has 1 octect avaialbe and 3 octects preset.
+Class C address has 1 octet available and 3 octets preset.
 A common class C subnet you see mostly in home routing devices is 192.168.1.x which gives you 254 addresses.

 For our purposes we won't worry about class D and E in this book.

-The problem is those devision of IP octets are very clean, unfortunately leads to many wasted addresses.
+The problem is those division of IP octets are very clean, unfortunately leads to many wasted addresses.
 So a new way to divide blocks into smaller parts came along called CIDR blocks or blocking.
 CIDR lets you split blocks in half.
 The school where I work uses a subnet or CIDR block of 64.131.111.0/23  This looks like a class B subnet but it is a bit bigger.
 Class B in CIDR would be /24.  /23 gives us control of 64.131.110.0 and 64.131.111.0 for 512 addresses.  /23 can be written as 255.255.254.0 as well.

 #### Gateway